PacificBiosciences/ExperimentalPipelineOptionsDocs/HGAP/defaults.md

 # HGAP Options
+In the smrtlink UI, when using the "Assembly (HGAP 5)" *Analysis Application*, you can click "ADVANCED ANALYSIS PARAMETERS" to see a pop-up with 4 textboxes.
+Three of those are the basic levers available, whenever defaults suffice.

+However, if you need to override any of the defaults, you may paste a JSON value into the 4th textbox, called "Experimental HGAP.5 config overrides."

+This page documents all settings available as overrides in that box.

 ## Usage
-Copy/paste these into the Advanced textbox for your pipeline.
+Copy/paste these into the "Experimental HGAP.5 config overrides" textbox within the "Advanced Analysis Parameters" pop-up for your HGAP5 pipeline.
 Modify as desired.
+These will override any other settings provided via the web UI.

 ## Common details
 These are all in JSON format.
 Whitespace is ignored (except within quotes).